 Our Adoption Coordinator (and other Board members as necessary) use the information provided on the application and vet/reference checks to determine an applicant’s suitability for adopting a dog.
 Our Adoption Coordinator will notify you of your status.
 We reserve the right to refuse any applicant for any reason if we feel the needs of the dog will not be properly met or the adoption is not in the best interest of the dog.

 Once you have been matched with a pug, the foster parent will bring the pug to your home for a meet and greet.
 All family members including pets, must be in attendance.
 At this time you will also get a home check to make sure your home is safe for a pet.
-If you are from outside the Portland/Vancouver metro area, you will be required to travel to Portland with all family members and pets to meet the pug.
-A home visit will be done by a volunteer in your area or by Skype.
+If you are from outside the Portland/Vancouver metro area, you will be required to travel to Portland to meet the pug.
+At times we may request that you bring your resident dogs along for the meet up.
+A home visit will be done by a volunteer in your area or by Skype/Facetime.
 If all parties agree that the Pug is a good match, there is a 24 hour waiting period before the adoption is complete.
 This gives everyone an opportunity to reflect and make sure the decision to adopt is the right decision for everyone involved.
 Our goal is to find a "forever" home for each Pug in our rescue program; therefore we want this decision to be well thought.

 The last step in the adoption process is the signing of the adoption contract.
 The PPR adoption contract states, among other things, that if for any reason you cannot keep the Pug at any time during the dog's life, he/she must be returned to PPR at the adopter's expense.
 You will be required to pay the entire donation amount at the time you pick up your new family member.